 Internships have several key benefits and offer students opportunities to gain “real world” perspectives and chances to network, establish relationships with mentors, explore career options and acquire new skills.
 The WHGE COE will coordinate internship opportunities from health-related and non-profit organizations, government agencies, research centers and university departments.
 The internship program is overseen by Dr. Melissa Smith, Deputy Director of Education and Training for the WHGE COE, in collaboration with the COE leadership team and UC faculty liaisons.

-Internships are available to all undergraduate students throughout the UC system.
+Internships are available to all current and former Student Ambassadors throughout the UC system.

 How it works

-When you find an opportunity of interest send your resume, cover letter, and one letter of recommendation to Estrella Ulloa-Flores (email@example.com), WHGE COE Internship Opportunities Coordinator.
+- When you find an opportunity of interest send your resume, cover letter, one letter of recommendation, and documentation of financial aid (if interested in applying for $1,000 award) to Stephanie Sumstine (Ssumstine@mednet.ucla.edu), WHGE COE Center Coordinator.

 About the WHGE-COE